ashleychontos/pySYD/README.md

 To run example code clone/download the repository and then do:

 - python SYD.py

-This will run the pipeline on the two stars specified in the todo.txt file (KIC1435467 and KIC2309595), one star at a time first using the findex module followed by the fitbg module.
-If you'd like to skip findex (e.g. useful for a handful of high S/N stars where you can visually estimate nu_max and thus specify it manually in star_info.csv), set findex = False in SYD.py.

-Note: for multiple targets in todo.txt, the text and plot outputs are suppressed.
-To override this default and see the output in real time, simply run this command instead:
+Note: by default text and plot outputs are suppressed.
+To override this  and see the output in real time run:

+- python SYD.py -p -v

+To use 200 Monte-Carlo simulations to estimate uncertainties run:

-- python SYD.py -i
+- python SYD.py -mc 200

 ## Multiprocessing